 According to McKinsey & Company, a “well-executed, end-to-end risk-function transformation can decrease costs by up to 20 percent while improving transparency, accountability, and employee and customer experience”.

-In this blog, we examine the pre-digital Know Your Customer (KYC) operating model and how digital innovation increases efficiency and effectiveness.
+In this blog, we examine the pre-digital Know Your Customer (KYC) operating model and how digital innovation increases efficiency and effectiveness for KYC operations.

 Authorities including the Office of the Comptroller of the Currency in the United States Department of the Treasury, the Federation of European Risk Management Associations and the UK’s Chartered Institute of Internal Audit recommend that institutions align the people within their risk management system as three lines of defence.